 Certificate of Advanced Graduate Study (CAGS) in Music Education (online)

-This program is not accepting applications for the 2014/2015 academic year.
+This program will begin accepting applications for the 2015/2016 academic year in summer 2015.

-In order to be admitted to the program, applicants must have a Master’s degree in Music Education.
-The CAGS in Music Education is a 32-credit program designed individually by each student in collaboration with a faculty advisor.
+In order to be admitted to the program, applicants must have a master’s degree in Music Education.
+The CAGS in Music Education is a 32-credit program designed individually by each student in collaboration with an advisor.
 The course selection will be slightly different for students who have graduated from Boston University’s Master of Music Education program.
-All courses below are 4-credits.
+All courses below are 4 credits.

 There are two required courses: